University of South Florida: Spirit squads

-The USF Spirit Squads — consisting of the USF Sun Dolls, USF Cheerleading Squad, Rocky the Bull, and the Herd of Thunder marching band — play an integral role in USF Athletics.
+The USF Spirit Squads — consisting of the USF Sun Dolls dance team, USF Cheerleading Squad, Rocky the Bull, and the Herd of Thunder marching band — play an integral role in USF Athletics.
 In addition to supporting USF varsity athletic teams during sporting events, the spirit squads themselves compete at the national level.
-Both the all-girl and co-ed teams regularly rank among the best in the country, with the co-ed team winning the UCA Division I-A national championship in 2021 and 2022.
+Both the all-girl and co-ed teams regularly rank among the best in the country, with the co-ed team winning the UCA Division I-A national championship in 2021, 2022 and 2023 and the all-girl team winning the title in 2024.

 Rocky the Bull first began as a toy idea for the USF Bookstore in 1965.
 Today's version Rocky was unveiled in 2003.
 As the official mascot for USF, Rocky the Bull can be seen at USF Athletic events, as well as other major university and community events.

 The USF Herd of Thunder consists of several bands, including a 370-member marching band, pep band, show band, and winter guard.
 The marching band performs at all home and some away USF football games.
-The pep band, called the Herd of Thunder Rumble Pep Band, performs at all home men's and women's basketball games, plus conference and NCAA tournament games when applicable.
+The pep band, called the Herd of Thunder Rumble Pep Band, performs at all home men's and women's basketball and volleyball games, plus conference and NCAA tournament games in some other sports when applicable.
 The show band is a 30-piece group that performs at select events that are unable to accommodate the full marching band.